plaitse/canvas-toolset/README.md

 ## What is Canvas?

-The HTML tag <canvas> - supported in all modern browsers - is an element to draw graphics (graphs, animations, etc.) with a JavaScript context object which creates graphics on the fly.
+The HTML tag ```<canvas>``` - supported in all modern browsers - is an element to draw graphics (graphs, animations, etc.) with a JavaScript context object which creates graphics on the fly ; it uses Canvas API.

 Canvas only supports one primitive shape: rectangles.
 To create other shapes, simple or complexe, we need to combine paths, lists of points connected by lines and use functions.